+Treasury Orders

-Treasury Orders TO-102-25, Delegation of Authority https://www.treasury.gov/about/role-of- Concerning Privacy and Civil Liberties treasury/orders-directives/Pages/to102-25.aspx
+TO-102-25, Delegation of Authority Concerning Privacy and Civil Liberties

-Treasury Directives are documents signed by the appropriate senior Treasury officials that:
+Treasury Directives and Publications are documents signed by the appropriate senior Treasury officials that:

-- may further delegate authority from the most senior officials to other Treasury officials; and/or - provide processes for implementing legal obligations and Departmental policy objectives.
+- further delegate authority from the most senior officials to other Treasury officials; and/or - provide processes for implementing legal obligations and Departmental policy objectives.

-Treasury Directives relevant to this report are:
+Treasury Directives and Publications relevant to this report are:

-Treasury Directives TD 25-04, The Privacy Act of https://www.treasury.gov/about/role-of-treasury/orders- 1974, as Amended, directives/Pages/td25-04.aspx TDP, 25-04, The Privacy Act https://www.treasury.gov/privacy/Pages/handbook.aspx Handbook TD 25-06, Treasury Data Integrity https://www.treasury.gov/about/role-of-treasury/orders- Board directives/Pages/td25-06.aspx TD 25-07, Privacy Impact https://www.treasury.gov/about/role-of-treasury/orders- Assessments directives/Pages/td25-07.aspx TD 25-08, Safeguarding Against https://www.treasury.gov/about/role-of-treasury/ordersand Responding to the Breach of PII directives/Pages/td25-08.aspx TD 25-09, Privacy and Civil https://www.treasury.gov/about/role-of-treasury/orders- Liberties Activities Pursuant to directives/Pages/td25-09.aspx Section 803 of the Implementing Recommendations of the 9/11 Commission Act of 2007, P.L.
-110-53 TD 25-10, Information Sharing https://www.treasury.gov/about/role-of-treasury/orders- Environment Privacy and Civil directives/Pages/td25-10.aspx Liberties Policy
+Treasury Directives and Publications TD 25-04, The Privacy Act of 1974, as Amended TDP, 25-04, The Privacy Act Handbook TD 25-06, Treasury Data Integrity Board TED OF OF D TD 25-07, Privacy Impact Assessments TD 25-08, Safeguarding Against and Responding to the Breach of PII 1D 23-08, Safeguarding Against and Responding to the Breach of Fit TD 25-09, Privacy and Civil Liberties Activities Pursuant to Section 803 of the Implementing Recommendations of the 9/11 Commission Act of 2007, P.L.
+110-53 TD 25-10, Information Sharing Environment Privacy and Civil Liberties Policy